What we believe -

 Who are we?

 Jesus is Lord, so all human beings (including you) are God's beloved human creatures, created in the image of the Triune God to reflect His own life-giving rule to creation.
 Yet, all humans (including you) are more deeply broken by sin and rebellion than we can possibly realize.
 Jesus calls our state "slavery to sin" (John 8:34).
-Theologians have referred to it as "Original Sin", since it is the natural state of all human beings after the rebellion of our first parents, Adam and Eve.
+Theologians have referred to it as "Original Sin", since it is the natural state of all human beings after the rebellion of our first parents, Adam and Eve (who were real people, by the way).
 Through our rebellion, sin and death entered creation and are working always to destroy it (and you).
-Because our sinful rebellion brought this upon God's good world, we are born under the just judgment of God, who is deeply grieved by our rebellion.
+Because we brought this upon God's good world, we are born under the just judgment of God, who is deeply grieved and angered by our rebellion and the devastation it has wrought in his good creation.
 We have no hope in ourselves to fix our situation, but that's where Jesus comes in.